officegeek/keaonline/4_semester/it_architecture_microservice/slides/microservices.md

 # 4+1 Model
 Designed by - **Philippe Kruchten**

-Describing the architecture of software-intensive systems, based on the use of 4, concurrent views.
+Describing the architecture of <span style="color:blue;">software-intensive</span> systems, based on the use of 4, concurrent views.

 - **Logical** (*End user*)
 - **Process** (*Integrator*)